gvwilson/thirdbit/src/fiction/santas/index.md

 2. The edge of Santa Greenwood's ax brushed against the dinghy's rubber gunwale.

-3. There was a sharp *crack!* like someone snapping a piece of wood over their knee and a cannonball whistled over their heads.
+3. There was a sharp *crack!* like someone snapping a piece of wood over their knee.
+    A moment later a cannonball whistled over their heads.

 "Look out!"
 Finner shouted instinctively as: